Mara (demon): In popular culture

 Mara appears in Roger Zelazny's 1967 novel Lord of Light as a god of illusion.

 Mara has appeared as a recurring Demon in the Megami Tensei franchise, as well as in its spinoffs.
 Here, Mara takes the appearance of a giant penis riding a golden chariot.
 Mara has consistently been one of the most popular demons in the series, even reaching #1 popularity on some demon popularity polls.

 In 2020, the singer-songwriter Jack Garratt released a song entitled "Mara".
 Inspired by the story of Mara's distraction of the Buddha, "Mara" describes Garratt's experience of intrusive thoughts.

-In the manga/anime, Record of Ragnarok, the character Hajun (Papiyas in the English translation) was inspired by Mara and becomes an enemy to Buddha in the sixth round of the Ragnarok tournament.

-In Naruto, Madara Uchiha’s plans of keeping human beings in an eternal genjutsu are similar to Mara’s plans of trapping humans in the Samsara of life through the temptation of pleasure.
-Madara was never liked by people as they feared and dreaded his presence, similar to the hatred and detest Mara received from people of his time.
-Another similarity between the two is their use of manipulation and lies to gain followers, since neither one could understand the true meaning of compassion.